Robert L. Carter (Illinois judge): Early life and education

 Carter was a childhood resident of Grandview, Illinois.
+His father worked as a coal miner and his mother worked in a munitions factory during World War II.
 Carter received both his Bachelor of Arts from the University of Illinois at Urbana-Champaign, his Juris Doctor from the University of Illinois College of Law, and his Master of Arts from Sangamon State University.

 Military service

 From 1969 to 1970, Carter served in the United States Army during the Vietnam War.

 State court service

 Illinois circuit court service

 The Illinois Supreme Court appointed Carter an associate judge for Illinois's 13th circuit for a term beginning July 2, 1979.
 He was elected a circuit court judge in 1988 and became the chief judge in 1992.

 Illinois Appellate Court service

 Carter was appointed to the Illinois Appellate Court upon the retirement of Tobias Barry for a term beginning September 1, 2006.
 He was succeeded as resident circuit judge by then-State's Attorney Joseph P. Hettel.

 Illinois Supreme Court

 In the 2020 general election, incumbent Justice Thomas L. Kilbride received approximately 56% of the vote in favor of his retention, which is less than the supermajority of 60% required by state law to be retained.
 After Kilbride lost retention, the Illinois Supreme Court appointed Carter as a placeholder until the 2022 general election.
 Carter's term began on December 6, 2020.
 He left office on December 5, 2022, when his successor was sworn in.